OpenForumAI/Curriculum/index.md

-## Fundamentals of Operationalizing AI - Mastering AI System Lifecycle from Theory to Practice
+## Fundamentals of Operationalizing AI: Mastering AI System Lifecycle from Theory to Practice
 ### Skills
 - **Communication, Critical Thinking, and Interpersonal Skills:** written and verbal communication, teamwork and collaboration, systems thinking
 - **Strategy and Innovation Skills:** project management, business strategy, cost-benefit and ROI analysis